fabriciochamon/husk-gui/README.md

 ## Basic usage

 1- Load a .usd file by dragging it to the window (or by using the file browser).
-It will take a few seconds to inspect the file and load render resolution / frame range.
+It will take a few seconds to inspect the file and load the render resolution / frame range.

 2- Once loaded, select the desired Houdini version to use husk from, in Houdini version combo.